James Hansen: Criticism of coal industry

+Hansen has been particularly critical of the coal industry, stating that coal contributes the largest percentage of anthropogenic carbon dioxide into the atmosphere.
+He has called for phasing out coal power completely by the year 2030.

 During his testimony before the Iowa Utilities Board in 2007, Hansen likened coal trains to "death trains" and asserted that these would be "no less gruesome than if they were boxcars headed to crematoria, loaded with uncountable irreplaceable species."
 In response, the National Mining Association stated that his comparison "trivialized the suffering of millions" and "undermined his credibility."
 Citing the reactions of "several people" and "three of his scientific colleagues" as his primary motivation, Hansen stated that he certainly did not mean to trivialize suffering by the families who lost relatives in the Holocaust and then apologized, saying he regretted that his words caused pain to some readers.

 Mountaintop removal mining

 On June 23, 2009, James Hansen, along with 30 other protesters including actress Daryl Hannah, was arrested on misdemeanor charges of obstructing police and impeding traffic, during a protest against mountaintop removal mining in Raleigh County, West Virginia.
 The protesters intended to enter the property of Massey Energy Company, but were blocked by a crowd of several hundred coal miners and supporters.
 Hansen said that mountaintop removal for coal mining "[provides] only a small fraction of our energy" and "should be abolished."
 Hansen called on President Barack Obama to abolish mountaintop coal mining.